arjun-menon/alteza/README.md

 in particular, makes it seamless to include actual Python code inside page templates.
 (This of course means that you must run Alteza with trusted code, or in an isolated container.)

-Alteza will be available as GitHub action soon for use with GitHub Pages.

 ## User Guide

 1. The directory structure is generally mirrored in the generated site.